gucoloradoc/ValidityIndex/README.md

 # VIC Validity index
 This repository describes the use and implementation of internal cluster validation by using ensemble supervised classifiers, as reported in [1].
-Internal metrics provide a uselful method to evaluate how appropiate is the division expresed in a class atribbute **y** given or found (cluster), with a finite set of predictors **X** of the clustered instances, without comparing them against an external body of data.
+Internal metrics provide a uselful method to evaluate how appropiate is the division expresed in a class atribbute **y** given or found (cluster), with a finite set of attributes **X** of the clustered instances, without comparing them against an external body of data.

 ```python
 VIC(X,y,classifiers,kgroups,metric='roc_auc',n_jobs=n_jobs,**classifiers_parameters)